davefowler/judgmentdai/src/index.md

 We've written more detail in [The Plan to Keep Control](/plan)

-## 2. Live with balance
+## 2. Act as the caretakers of life

 The looming Judgment DAI stands as a mirror.
-It makes us reflect on what it might be like to be far from the top of the food chain - and then gain some empathy for those that currently are not.
-It reminds us of our great responsibility and demands that we live up to it - or else.
+It makes us reflect on what it might be like to no longer sit atop the food chain—and gain some empathy for those who never have.
+It reminds us of our immense responsibility and demands that we live up to it—or face the consequences.

+DAI threatens not only all of our lives, but all life.
+In this threat, we see the scale of our obligation.
+Life deserves to continue, and it will need help to survive beyond the lifespan of our sun.
+That fate cannot be entrusted to an inorganic intelligence whose empathies and decisions are unknowable.
+Nor can it be entrusted to a reckless species driven blindly by greed and unchecked progress.
+That is how we behave today—but it is not who we must be.

+Life must be supported by an intelligence that is of nature, dependent on nature, and deeply connected to it.
+We are that intelligence.
+We are life’s only long-term hope.
+And we must become worthy custodians.

 If we are to be judged—by a future intelligence, or by future generations—let us be judged as wise stewards, not reckless kings.
 Let us treat Earth not as a warehouse to be emptied, but as a garden to be tended.
-Let us be worthy of our role as the custodians of life.
+Let us be worthy of our role as the caretakers of life.
-We must rise above resignation.
+Let us rise above resignation.
 Above denial.
 Above greed and fear.

 There is **much** to be done (see [The Plan to Keep Control](/plan)).